AI CRO

 1. What is marketing automation, in one sentence?

-Marketing automation is the software layer that executes repetitive marketing tasks (email sends, drip sequences, lead scoring, behaviour-triggered actions, CRM data sync) on a defined schedule or in response to defined events, without a human operator having to trigger each instance.
+Marketing automation is the software layer that executes repetitive marketing tasks (email sends, drip sequences, lead scoring, behaviour-triggered actions, CRM data sync) on a defined schedule or in response to defined events, without a human having to trigger each instance.

 A CRM is a database of customer records.
 A marketing automation platform is a workflow engine that reads and writes to that database in response to events.
 Most modern systems bundle both, but the functions are conceptually separate.
-HubSpot, Salesforce (with Pardot/Account Engagement), Active Campaign, and Klaviyo all sit at the intersection.
+HubSpot, Salesforce (with Pardot/Account Engagement), ActiveCampaign, and Klaviyo all sit at the intersection.
 Pure CRMs like Pipedrive or Close.io rely on integrations with email/automation tools sitting alongside them.

 The buying decision: if your bottleneck is data fragmentation across spreadsheets and stale exports, you need a CRM first.
 If your bottleneck is sending the right message to the right segment at the right time, you need marketing automation (and a CRM underneath it).
+Get the order wrong and you'll burn 6 months trying to automate workflows on top of a contact database that contradicts itself.

 3. Who actually needs marketing automation?

-4. What does it cost?
+4. What does marketing automation cost?

-In 2026, the entry tier across major UK-accessible platforms looks roughly like this: Active Campaign starts around £30/month for very small lists and rises with contact count; HubSpot Marketing Hub Starter sits around £40/month with significant per-contact escalation; Mailchimp's automation tier is comparable; Klaviyo (ecommerce-focused) starts around £35/month.
+In 2026, the entry tier across major UK-accessible platforms looks roughly like this: ActiveCampaign starts around £30/month for very small lists and rises with contact count.
+HubSpot Marketing Hub Starter sits around £40/month with significant per-contact escalation.
+Mailchimp's automation tier is comparable.
+Klaviyo (ecommerce-focused) starts around £35/month.
 Mid-tier (Professional, Plus, Growth Suite) typically sits at £600-£2,500/month for serious use.
 Enterprise tiers run £3,000-£15,000+/month with implementation services added.

 The real cost is implementation labour.
 A working marketing-automation programme typically requires 80-200 hours of setup (workflow design, integrations, list hygiene, template creation, training) before it starts paying back.
 That implementation cost is often equal to a year of platform licence.
+Founders who budget the licence and forget the implementation are the ones who buy the platform, never wire it up, and quietly cancel 11 months later.

 4-12 weeks for the initial setup.
 The longer end applies when integrations with a custom CRM or ecommerce platform are involved.
 The shorter end applies when the team is starting from a clean Shopify or HubSpot CRM with sensible permission rules already in place.